psde/aosp-docker/README.md

 # aosp-docker

-A python 2 script which can be used to build various AOSP versions inside a docker container.
+A Python 2/3 script which can be used to build various AOSP versions inside a docker container.

 Very early state, expect things to change and break with new commits.